withchristopher/collaborative-notes-hub-287140/README.md

 - Edit: Change title/content, Save, refresh and verify persistence.
 - Search: Use the header search to filter notes.
 - View history (basic): Ensure the “Last edited” timestamp updates after changes.
+- Auth (if enabled): Sign in on `/auth`, see header account info, logout.

 ## Notes
 - CORS: Backend should include `ALLOWED_ORIGINS=http://localhost:3000` for local dev.